 Funding Support & Other Benefits

 - On your behalf, we apply for funding and grants to develop new programs and initiatives that can be delivered through centres.
-We are proud to have been able to obtain the financial support of the Ministry for Seniors and Accessibility to fund Seniors Information and Active Living Fairs for several years.
+We are proud to have obtained the financial support of the Ministry for Seniors and Accessibility to fund Seniors Information and Active Living Fairs for several years.
 For 2020-2021, the OACAO is working closely with the Ministry to offer training and support for Seniors’ Centre Without Walls programs (telephone-based community outreach program to keep seniors connected and socially engaged in their communities).
 More details will be shared soon.

 - The OACAO has worked hard to have changes made to the Elderly Persons Centres Grant, resulting in substantial increases and expansion to the program in 1988, 2008-2009, and 2009-2010.
 The 2017 Ontario Budget announced another $8 million over the next 3 years for 40 new EPCs by 2018-2019.